GSA/digitalgov.gov/content/posts/2016-11-09-challenge-gov-launches-one-click-reporting-for-annual-prizes-data-call.md

 ---
-url: /2016/11/09/challenge-gov-launches-one-click-reporting-for-annual-prizes-data-call/
 date: 2016-11-09 5:43:18 -0400
 title: Challenge.gov Launches One-Click Reporting for Annual Prizes Data Call
 summary: 'This year, the deadline for agencies to submit their reporting of incentive prize competitions and challenges for FY16 comes earlier than most.
 Roughly two weeks from today, by Nov.
-18, federal agencies are required to submit their accounts of every prize, competition, or challenge that launched, ran or completed in FY16 via email.  {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/600-x-165-ChallengeGov-logo.jpg"'
+18, federal agencies are required to submit their accounts of every prize, competition, or challenge that launched, ran or completed in FY16 via email.  {{< legacy-img'
 authors:
   - tammy-white
 categories: